 There are also a number of add-on options to customise your ventilation system to fit your home environment best.
 The Heat Transfer Kit is the perfect solution for those who want to maintain an even temperature right throughout their homes.
 By taking excess heat produced by large heat sources, the kit transfers that warm air through a series of insulated vents, expelling it into cooler areas of your house.
 This is a great solution for the southern side of homes, or colder back bedrooms; it’s easily installed onto your ventilation system as the perfect accompaniment for the cooler months.

 On the opposite end, HRV’s SummerKit can also be added to your core ventilation unit.
 The SummerKit helps to push fresh, external air into your house during those warm summer nights.
 Taking outside air from the south side of your home, the SummerKit increases your hours of ventilation and keeps the air moving on those hot sticky days.
 With the SummerKit working to keep your house ventilated, there’s no need to leave windows ajar, exposing your bedroom to mosquitoes, road noise and security risks as you sleep.

-Your home could be installed with a home ventilation system that would permanently and consistently work to help keep dampness at bay.
-All of our systems come with a five year system warranty as well.
+Your home could be installed with a home ventilation system that would permanently and consistently work to help reduce dampness.
+Most of our systems come with a five year system warranty as well.
 The overall cost of fitting your house with a home ventilation system is unique to each dwelling, with a number of factors taken into account including house size and layout, power supply and roof cavity access.
 HRV’s professional installers will discuss the details with you such as your interior design preferences, the home’s location and other environmental factors.
 With everything taken into consideration, our installers then take care of the full installation process, leaving you to relax and enjoy your new ventilated environment.